GenIE: Generative Information Extraction: Results

 End-to-end systems tackle all of the sub-tasks jointly, which makes the error attribution, in this setting, less obvious.
-First off, to estimate an error corresponding to a particular target triplet, we need to have a reference triplet – among the predicted ones – for comparison.
+To estimate errors corresponding to a particular target triplet, we need a reference triplet -- among the predicted ones -- for comparison.
 We start by outlining a bipartite matching procedure.
 Let each triplet be a node in a graph.
-We add an edge between each target-prediction pair of triplets.
+We add an edge between each target--prediction pair of triplets.
 The edges are assigned a weight determined as a function of the pair of triplets they connect.
-More concretely, an edge $e$ that connects the target triplet $t_t = (s_t, r_t, o_t)$ and the predicted triplet $t_p = (s_p, r_p, o_p)$ will be assigned a weight of: 1) if the triplets are the same; 2) if they express the same relation, but either the subject or the object differ; 3) if they concern the same entities, but the relation differs; 4) they share only a single entity; 5) they share only a single relation; 6) they have nothing in common.
+Concretely, an edge $e$ that connects the target triplet $t_T = (s_T, r_T, o_T)$ and the predicted triplet $t_P = (s_P, r_P, o_P)$ will be assigned a weight of: \textit{1}, if the triplets are the same; \textit{2}, if they express the same relation, but either the subject or the object differ; \textit{3}, if they concern the same entities, but the relation differs; \textit{4}, if they share only a single entity; \textit{5}, if they share only a single relation; \textit{6} if they have nothing in common.
 We construct the matching by selecting edges in a greedy fashion until all of the target triplets have been matched.
 The procedure ensures that every target triplet is paired with its closest match.
-Finally, we estimate the NEL error as the portion of edges that were assigned a weigh $w \in \{2, 4, 5, 6\}$, and the RC error as the portion of edges that where assigned a weight $w \in \{3, 4, 6\}$.
+Finally, we estimate the NEL error as the portion of edges that were assigned a weight $w \in \{2, 4, 5, 6\}$, and the RC error as the portion of edges that where assigned a weight $w \in \{3, 4, 6\}$.

+The results of this analysis are summarized in \Figref{fig:error_attribution}.
+Immediately, the NER component in the pipeline method introduces an 18\% error by completely missing on relevant entity mentions.
+An additional 12 absolute points hinge on a partial matching.
+The NEL component matches most of the entity mentions that are retrieved, but at this point, even with a (hypothetical) perfect RC, the performance of the pipeline will be only on par with GenIE.
+In practice, the RC component adds 30\% to the inherited error, effectively doubling it.